Mary Hallock Foote: Death and legacy

 Mary Hallock Foote died June 25, 1938, at age 90.
 Her legacy in American history is as a stalwart of the American Old West and a teller of its stories.
 Her work—the numerous stories for books and periodicals, with her drawings and woodcut illustrations; the correspondence from western outposts; her novels and nonfiction—gained her notice as a skilled observer of the frontier and an accomplished writer.
 Her life expressed the civilizing influence of the educated eastern gentlewoman on life in the chaotic mining and "ditch" camps (irrigation-project construction camps) of the early American West and, conversely, the stimulating effect of those "old West" environs on the prepared mind, that is, one educated for illustrating and telling the story.

 Controversy

 Wallace Stegner's novel Angle of Repose (Pulitzer Prize, 1972) is based directly upon Mary Hallock Foote's extensive personal correspondence.
 Stegner used the outline of her life ostensibly with permission from members of Foote's family—on proviso that he disguise the source, which, in his judgment, he did.
 After publication, however, some descendants objected to "the great liberties" taken by Stegner in using Foote's story.
 On the opposite hand, Stegner used passages taken directly from Foote's letters and her reminiscences without providing specific credit; this resulted in controversy that still today haunts his reputation within the literary community.

-Andrew Imbrie wrote an opera based upon Stegner's novel, which was performed in San Francisco in 1976.
-A collection of prints by Foote is on permanent exhibit at the Boise Public Library.